AndiDog/thesis-code/Sample application/iPhone/MobiPrint/ISO8601DateFormatter README.txt

 Copyright
 =========

 This code is copyright 2006–2011 Peter Hosey.
-It is under the BSD license; see LICENSE.txt for the full text of the license.
+It is under the BSD license; see "ISO8601DateFormatter LICENSE.txt" for the full text of the license.